July 2023

 Diana Law

-Good Samaritan Sister Diana Law is a member of the Gympie, Murgon, Cherbourg Outreach Conferences of the St Vincent de Paul Society.
-Previously, she taught with Jesuit priests at Jochi University, Tokyo, where she concentrated on inter-religious dialogue and assisted in the opening of a refugee centre in Gose.
-She values the interdependence of partners in ministry, Oblates and Sisters in the Good Samaritan journey.
+Good Samaritan Sister Diana Law is a member of the Gympie, Murgon, Cherbourg Outreach of the St Vincent de Paul Society.
+Previously, she taught with Jesuit priests at Jochi University, Tokyo, where she concentrated on inter-religious dialogue.
+Her doctoral thesis was entitled ‘Toward World Peace: A Meeting of the Catholic and Zen Buddhist Ways of Life’.
+She assisted in the opening of a refugee centre in Gose, Japan, and in the outreach to homeless people initiated by Sister Pauline Fitz-Walter SGS in Sydney.
+She is grateful for the interdependence of partners in ministry, Oblates and Sisters in the Good Samaritan way of life.

 If you would like to republish this article, please contact the editor.